 The science department consists of nine specialist teachers and one full time science technician.
 The department has six laboratories and two classrooms.
-The department has a united focus on students achieving their personal best and developing a love for learning.
+The department has a united focus on learners achieving their personal best and developing a love for learning.

 learners will complete a 1-hour exam paper at the end of each half term to assess their progress against all assessment objectives (demonstrate knowledge and understanding, apply knowledge and understanding, analyse information and ideas).

-The expectation for home learning is that students will complete a minimum of one home learning activity per week.
+The expectation for home learning is that learners will complete a minimum of one home learning activity per week.

 Throughout the year a variety of enrichment opportunities take place.
 Competitions and special sessions will also take place throughout the course of the academic year linked to key events, such as British Science Week.